grafana/grafana/docs/sources/enterprise/access-control/roles.md

 ### Role display name

 A role’s display name is human friendly text that is displayed in the UI.
 When you create a display name for a role, use up to 190 ASCII-based characters.
-For fixed roles, the display name removes the prefix and separates any `:` (a colon) with ` ` (a space).
+For fixed roles, the display name is shown as specified.
+If the display name has not been set the display name replace any `:` (a colon) with ` ` (a space).

 ### Role version